The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplist Design

+Lowering Towers is performed by one atomic instruction by incrementing the ZERO variable by one.
+As in Figure~\ref{fig:rotating}, ZERO is changed from 0 to 1.
+All operations that are operating concurrently to lowering towers will continue to operate normally.
+However, any new operation will now ignore Level 0, and operate on Levels 1 and 2 only.
+After all operations operating on Level 0 are completed, the garbage collector physically deletes Level 0.
 The Rotating Skiplist overcomes several problems, e.g., having low-cache miss ratio, scales well with the increase in size of the skiplist, and also lowers the level of the skiplist in one atomic instruction.
-However, the main disadvantage is that the space complexity of the Rotating Skiplist is $O(n$log$n)$~\cite{https://doi.org/10.1002/cpe.3876}.
-This space is caused due to the fixed wheel capacity that is predetermined at the start time for each wheel~\cite{https://doi.org/10.1002/cpe.3876}.
-We use a rotating skiplist to mitigate contention hotspots, and reduce low cache misses, and thus enables the rotating skiplist to achieve peak performance of 200 MOPS/sec, and scales well with the increase in size of the skiplist~\cite{https://doi.org/10.1002/cpe.3876}.
+However, the main disadvantage is that the space complexity of the Rotating Skiplist is $O(n\log n)$~\cite{dick2017rotating}.
+This space is caused due to the fixed wheel capacity that is predetermined at the start time for each wheel~\cite{dick2017rotating}.
+A rotating skiplist is used to mitigate contention hotspots, and reduce low cache misses, and thus enables the rotating skiplist to achieve peak performance of 200 MOPS/sec, and scales well with the increase in size of the skiplist~\cite{dick2017rotating}.
+We term this skiplist \texttt{RotateSL} (Section~\ref{subsubsec:cc-perf-cmp}).